-Our audit was conducted for the purpose of forming an opinion on the financial statements of the System taken as a whole.
-The accompanying Schedule of Bonds Payable Outstanding is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements, and in our opinion, based on our audit, are fairly stated in all material respects in relation to the financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the accompanying financial statements as a whole.
+The Treasurer's Comments on pages 2-4 is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.